-The Venetians grew wheat, barley, cotton, vegetables, fruits and vines.
+The Venetians grew wheat, barley, cotton, vegetables, fruits, and vines.
 They also raised sheep and goats.
 The Venetians enjoyed hunting on the plains as well.
-They dug mines into the near by hills and mountains and got pumice, sulphur, alunite, and mining salt.
-They also got salt in the near by salt marshes.
+They dug mines into the nearby hills and mountains and got pumice, sulfur, alunite, and mining salt.
+They also got salt in the nearby salt marshes.

 In the 16th and 17th centuries, trade blossomed due to wars between the neighboring countries of Venice and Turkey.
 Other European forces were fighting over the eastern Mediterranean as well.
-The European powers felt they had to establish consulates in Milos to help communication with their enemies.
-The Koursaroi (Greek for buccaneers) became part of the population.
+The European powers felt they had to establish consulates in Milos to help communicate with their enemies.
+The Koursaroi (Greek for Buccaneers) became part of the population.

 The population of Chora in the 17th century went up to 5000 people.
-They had two – storied houses and 17 churches.
+They had two–storey houses and 17 churches.
 There were many monasteries and chapels built for the Orthodox and the Catholics.
 The feudal society organized by the Venetians was now a capitalistic, urban commercial society with a high standard of living.